V-Sekai/manuals/features/distribute_custom_avatars_worlds.md

 ## Distribute the custom content your users create to the clients that need it.

 * upload the custom content from the Godot Engine editor to the Uro backend
-* use a CDN to distribute the packages
+* use a content distribution network to distribute the packages
 * use store version metadata to keep track of changes in the Uro backend

 ## Manage the avatar and world data for each client in the system.